Alton Coleman: Execution of Coleman

-On April 25, 2002, the Ohio Supreme Court rejected a claim by Coleman's attorneys that the state's plan to accommodate the large number of victims and survivors who wanted to view the execution would turn it into a "spectator sport".
-So many victims and survivors of Coleman's crimes were allowed to witness the execution that prison officials had to set up a closed-circuit viewing venue outside of the building.
+On April 25, 2002, Coleman was transferred approximately 150 miles from the Mansfield Correctional Institution to the Southern Ohio Correctional Facility in Lucasville where his execution would be carried out.
+Due to the scope of Coleman's crimes, the correctional facility planned to show his execution to victims and their loved ones using the prison's closed-circuit television system to accommodate a large amount of people.
+On April 16 Coleman's attorneys had argued that this set-up would turn his execution into a "spectator sport" and was unconstitutional because it violated an Ohio broadcasting law.
+But Judge Beverly Pfeiffer of the Ohio Court of Common Pleas ruled that privately showing his execution on the prison's closed-circuit television system did not qualify as a broadcast.

 For his last meal, Coleman ordered a well-done filet mignon smothered with mushrooms, fried chicken breasts, a salad with French dressing, sweet potato pie topped with whipped cream, French fries, collard greens, onion rings, cornbread, broccoli with melted cheese, biscuits and gravy, and Cherry Coke.
 Before his execution, he released a letter apologizing for what he'd done.

 On April 26, reciting Psalm 23, Alton Coleman was executed by lethal injection in the death chamber at the Southern Ohio Correctional Facility in Lucasville.
 Reginald Wilkinson, director of the Ohio Department of Rehabilitation and Correction, said Coleman had not directly expressed remorse for the killings, but that he had "admitted what he's done in his own convoluted way."

 Coleman had received two death sentences from Ohio, and one each from Illinois and Indiana.
 At the time of his execution, he was the only condemned person in the United States to have death sentences in three states.